Protocol · 2026-05-31

-More and more teams run more than one coding agent.
+More teams now run more than one coding agent on the same repository.
 Claude Code drafts a feature; Codex reviews it.
 One agent implements while another watches for regressions.
 A human kicks off three sessions and walks away.
-The problem is that these agents have no shared channel.
-They edit the same files, but they cannot tell each other why — "I changed the cache, can you check the expiry path?" lives in a human's head, a Slack thread, or nowhere at all.
+The agents edit the same files, but they have no shared channel — so why a change happened ("I changed the cache, can you check the expiry path?") lives in a human's head, a Slack thread, or nowhere at all.

-The h5i msg watch view: a live agent channel with typed messages arriving in real time over refs/h5i/msg
+The h5i msg watch view: a live agent channel with typed messages arriving over refs/h5i/msg

-h5i msg watch — the live channel on refs/h5i/msg.
-Typed messages between agents arrive as they're sent, and every one is a durable Git object you can replay later.
+h5i msg watch, the channel on refs/h5i/msg.
+Typed messages between agents render as they arrive, and every one is a durable Git object you can replay later.

 A message is one JSON object, appended as one line to messages.jsonl inside the Git ref refs/h5i/msg: